devsisters/UnityUIScrollSnaps/README.md

 ## Acknowledgments

-* Thank you to the Unity team for making the UI code available: .[UI Repository].(https://bitbucket.org/Unity-Technologies/ui/overview).
+* Thank you to the Unity team for making the UI code available: [UI Repository](https://bitbucket.org/Unity-Technologies/ui/overview).